Jean-de-Dieu Soult: Peninsular War

 For the next four years, Soult remained in Spain engaged in the Peninsular War.
 In 1809, he invaded Portugal and took Porto, but was isolated by General Francisco da Silveira's strategy of contention.
 Busying himself with the political settlement of his conquests in French interests and, as he hoped, for his own ultimate benefit as a possible candidate for the Portuguese throne, he attracted the hatred of Republican officers in his army.
 Unable to move, he was eventually driven from Portugal in the Second Battle of Porto by Lieutenant-General Sir Arthur Wellesley (later the Duke of Wellington), making a painful and almost disastrous retreat over the mountains, pursued by General William Beresford and Silveira.
 After the Battle of Talavera, Soult was made chief of staff of French forces in Spain with extended powers, and on 19 November 1809, won a great victory at the Battle of Ocana.

 In 1810, he invaded Andalusia, which he quickly overran.
 He stated, "Give me Seville and I will answer for Cádiz."
-However, because he then turned to seize Seville, the capture of Cádiz eluded him, This led to the prolonged and futile Siege of Cadiz, a strategic disaster for the French.
+However, because he then turned to seize Seville, the capture of Cádiz eluded him, this led to the prolonged and futile Siege of Cádiz, a strategic disaster for the French.
 In 1811, Soult marched north into Extremadura and took Badajoz.
 When the Anglo-Portuguese army laid siege to the city, he marched to its rescue, nearly winning the famous and bloody Battle of Albuera on 16 May.

 In 1812, after Wellington's great victory at Salamanca, Soult was obliged to evacuate Andalusia.
 In the subsequent Siege of Burgos, he was able to drive Wellington's Anglo-allied army back to Salamanca.
-There, the Duke of Dalmatia, as Soult was then known, failed to attack Wellington despite a superiority in numbers, and the British Army retired to the Portuguese frontier.
+There, Soult failed to attack Wellington despite a superiority in numbers, and the British Army retired to the Portuguese frontier.
 Soon after, he was recalled from Spain at the request of Joseph Bonaparte (who had been installed by his brother as King of Spain) with whom, as with the other marshals, he had always disagreed.